 An herbarium is a collection of pressed, dried, and archived plants that are systematically arranged - each specimen a physical record of a plant growing at a particular place and at a particular time.
 Like most herbaria, we seek to document the geographical and ecological distribution of the regional flora, facilitate research, support teaching, and promote conservation.

-An obvious focus of the ASU herbarium is the cactus family, but countless floristic studies are also one of our strengths.
-They have resulted in comprehensive collections of many geographic regions in Arizona.
-Public access to our data and resources is available here.
+Vouchers from floristic studies have resulted in comprehensive collections of many important geographic regions in Arizona.
+Public access to our data is available here.

 Meet the collections staff:

 Street Address: 734 West Alameda Drive, Tempe, AZ 85282

 Hours: Monday - Friday: 9:00 am - 5:00 pm, or by appointment